NyteshadeXT/PF2e-Vault/1) Notes & In Progress Work/To Do List.md

-Accessory Runes - Non-shield runes need to be added to tailor and maybe leatherworker.
-Also need to check on if those can attach to something.
+Monster Hunter creatures and gear need to be built.